ember-intl/ember-intl/README.md

 ## Testing with ember-intl

-ember-intl ships with a number of helpers for assist with writing tests.
+ember-intl ships with a number of helpers to assist with writing tests.
 [Documentation](https://ember-intl.github.io/ember-intl/versions/v4.0.0/docs/guide/testing)

 ## Common Errors